top of page

 Confirm 360 is the right tool - Is the organisation ready for it - is it the right tool to use and the right time to use it?
 What will happen with the results?
 How will individuals be supported in their development?
 How will success be measured?
 Be prepared to answer and clearly communicate why, when and what you are doing, and the organisational and individual benefits you expect to see.

-Start from the top - In my experience if the senior team buy into the process and lead by example requesting feedback on themselves before offering it to others this can take a lot of the fear and apprehension out of the process - with leaders not just undertaking a 360 but actively doing something with the results, demonstrating the benefits and taking action.
+Start from the top - In our experience if the senior team buy into the process and lead by example, requesting feedback on themselves before offering it to others, this can take a lot of the fear and apprehension out of the process.
+Leaders shouldn't just undertake a 360 survey, but actively doing something with the results, demonstrating the benefits and taking action.

-Encourage people to talk - technology is a great enabler but don't rely on it - encourage colleagues to talk to each other - if an individual engages with a colleague to ask them if they would be prepared to provide feedback and explains the reasons behind what they are doing before they get an email to do so they are much more likely to respond, and respond in a positive, developmental way.
+Encourage people to talk - technology is a great enabler but don't rely on it - encourage colleagues to talk to each other.
+If an individual engages with a colleague to ask them if they would be prepared to provide feedback, and explains the reasons behind what they are doing, nominees are much more likely to respond, and respond in a positive, developmental way.

 Close the loop - both as an individual and as a group - encourage individuals to review the data, report and identify what they are going to do as a result of the process and share the actions with those around them.
 If people know the developmental steps individuals are undertaking they are much more likely to support them in their goals and also provide feedback again if they are doing something with the results.